 B. Surface Water Management

-1. Information regarding surface water management systems (SWMS) will be reviewed for consistency with the applicable non-procedural requirements of Part IV of Chapter 373, F.A.C. following submittal of Form 62-330.060(1), F.A.C., to the appropriate office of the Department.
+1. Information regarding Surface Water Management Systems (SWMS) will be reviewed for consistency with the applicable non-procedural requirements of Part IV of Chapter 373, F.A.C. following submittal of Form 62-330.060(1), F.A.C., to the DEP District.

-2. All construction, operation, and maintenance of the surface water management system(s) for the certified facilities shall be as set forth in the plans, specifications and performance criteria contained in the Application and other materials presented during the certification proceeding, post-certification submittals, and as otherwise approved.
-If specific requirements are necessary for construction, operation and/or maintenance of an approved SWMS, those requirements shall be incorporated into a SWMS Plan for that system and included in Attachment B. Any alteration or modification to the SWMS Plan or the surface water management system as certified shall require prior approval from the Department.
+2. All construction, operation, and maintenance of the SWMS(s) for the Certified Facilities shall be as set forth in the plans, specifications, and performance criteria contained in the Application and other materials presented during the Certification proceeding, Post-Certification Submittals, and as otherwise approved.
+If specific requirements are necessary for construction, operation, and/or maintenance of an approved SWMS, those requirements shall be incorporated into a SWMS Operation and Maintenance Requirements Plan for that SWMS and incorporated herein as Attachment B. Any alteration or modification to the SWMS Plan or the Surface Water Management System as certified shall require prior approval from the Department.

-3. To allow for stabilization of all disturbed areas, immediately prior to construction, during construction, and for the period of time after construction of the SWMS, the Licensee shall implement and maintain erosion and sediment control best management practices, such as silt fences, erosion control blankets, mulch, sediment traps, polyacrylamide (PAM), temporary grass seed, permanent sod, and floating turbidity screens to retain sediment on-site and to prevent violations of state water quality standards.
+3. To allow for stabilization of all disturbed areas, prior to construction, during construction, and for the period of time after construction of the SWMS, the Licensee shall implement and maintain erosion and sediment control best management practices, such as silt fences, erosion control blankets, mulch, sediment traps, polyacrylamide (PAM), temporary grass seed, permanent sod, and floating turbidity screens to retain sediment onsite and to prevent violations of State Water Quality Standards.
 These devices shall be installed, used, and maintained at all locations where the possibility exists of transferring suspended solids into the receiving waterbody due to the licensed work, and shall remain in place at all locations until construction in that location is completed and soils are permanently stabilized.
 All best management practices shall be in accordance with the guidelines and specifications described in the State of Florida Erosion and Sediment Control Designer and Reviewer Manual (Florida Department of Transportation and Florida Department of Environmental Protection, by HydroDynamics Incorporated in cooperation with Stormwater Management Academy, June 2007) unless a project-specific erosion and sediment control plan is approved as part of this License.
 If project-specific Conditions require additional measures during any phase of construction or operation to prevent erosion or control sediments beyond those specified in the approved erosion and sediment control plan, the Licensee shall implement additional best management practices as necessary, in accordance with the guidelines and specifications in the State of Florida Erosion and Sediment Control Designer and Reviewer Manual.
-The Licensee shall correct any erosion or shoaling that causes adverse impacts to the water resources as soon as feasible.
+The Licensee shall correct any erosion or shoaling that causes adverse impacts to the water resources as soon as Feasible.
 Once project construction is complete in an area, including the re-stabilization of all side slopes, embankments and other disturbed areas, and before conversion to the operation and maintenance phase, all silt screens and fences, temporary baffles, and other materials that are no longer required for erosion and sediment control shall be removed.

-4. The Licensee shall complete construction of all aspects of the surface water management system described in the ERP Application Form, submitted as part of a post-certification submittal, amendment, modification, or SCA including water quality treatment features, and discharge control facilities prior to use of the portion of the certified facility being served by the SWMS.
+4. The Licensee shall complete construction of all aspects of the Surface Water Management System described in the ERP Application Form, submitted as part of a Post-Certification Submittal, Amendment, Modification, or SCA including water quality treatment features, and discharge control facilities prior to use of the portion of the Certified Facility being served by the SWMS.